KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 Cons:

-- Only has viable usage in combination with Volt's Shield and a good riven
+- Only has viable usage in combination with Volt's Shield and a good riven.
-- As the Velocitus is a projectile weapon, there is a barely noticeable delay between firing a shot and said shot hitting the target
+- As the Velocitus is a projectile weapon, there is a barely noticeable delay between firing a shot and said shot hitting the target.
 - The Charge is all or none, making it extremely impractical to charge the Velocitus.
 - There are only 9 stat combinations of Riven Mods that work for uncharged oneshots.
 Note that some Rivens oneshot without a CC Mod on, but they have only 74% cc.
-No Riven is necessary for charged shots
+No Riven is necessary for charged shots.
 - Every Riven combination needs a certain grade value for uncharged oneshots, some less than others.
 Damage Bless is necessary for every roll.

 __Corvas (Necramech, <span style="color: red;">non-Prime</span>):__